conveyal/scenario-editor/docs/glossary.md

    isochrone
       An `isochrone <https://en.wiktionary.org/wiki/isochrone#English>`_ is a boundary around a given origin point defined such that travel from the origin to any point on the boundary takes an equal amount of time.
 Conveyal Analysis calculates travel time over a departure window, so the travel time used is actually a selected percentile in a distribution of travel times.

+   opportunity dataset
+      An opportunity dataset is a spatial dataset with one or more numeric fields representing a count of opportunities (destinations) at particular locations in your :term:`region`.
+See :ref:`upload_opportunities`.